Luis Garavito: Investigation

-From his glasses, the authorities were able to determine that the local serial killer was middle-aged and had an astigmatism in his left eye.
+From his glasses, the authorities were able to determine that the murderer was middle-aged and suffered astigmatism in his left eye.
 His shoes also showed that he walked with a limp and stood 163–167 cm tall.
-They falsely arrested a local sex offender named Pedro Pablo Ramirez Garcia, who was 44 and had a limp in his right foot.
-As two boys disappeared in Pereira, a young boy had outed Garcia as the man who attempted to assault him.
+They falsely arrested a local sex offender named Pedro Pablo Ramírez García, who was 44 and had a limp in his right foot.
+As two boys disappeared in Pereira, a young boy had outed García as the man who attempted to assault him.
 He was kept in jail until more children began to disappear in Bogotá.
-Meanwhile, Aldemar Duran, the main detective, had begun to suspect Garavito as their wanted killer.
-Garavito's girlfriend was contacted; she told police that she had not seen him in months.
+Meanwhile, Aldemar Durán, the main detective, had begun to suspect Garavito as their wanted killer.
+Garavito's girlfriend was contacted; she told police that she had not seen him since December.
 She did, however, give to the police a black cloth suitcase that Garavito had left in her possession, which contained a number of his belongings.
 These items included pictures of young boys, detailed journals of his murders, tally marks of his victims and bills.
 This new information led them to Garavito's residence, but the property was vacant.
 Detectives believed that Garavito was either travelling for work or away attempting to find his next victim.
-Garcia was released after Duran was able to track down the girlfriend and sister of Garavito.
+García was released after Durán was able to track down the girlfriend and sister of Garavito.

 Arrest

-Garavito was picked up by the local police just a few days later on an unrelated charge of attempted rape against 12-year-old John Iván Sabogal.
+Garavito was picked up by local police just days later on an unrelated charge of attempted rape against 12-year-old John Iván Sabogal.
 On 22 April 1999, Garavito was drinking brandy in the evening when he encountered Sabogal selling lottery tickets in the city of Villavicencio.
 Introducing himself as Bonifacio Morera Lizcano, a local politician, Garavito proceeded to seize Sabogal with a knife before threatening the child into silence.
 Pretending to hug Sabogal, Garavito escorted him into a taxi before forcing him to climb a barbed wire fence that led to a secluded hillside.
 At this location, Garavito proceeded to bind Sabogal while repeatedly screaming, "Am I a sadist?"
 He then taunted the child with the blade, shouting various obscenities as he masturbated over him.